BillTheBest/m2x-groovy/README.md

 Configure Java SDK and Groovy SDK in IntelliJ IDEA
 ==================================================

-If this is the first time that you have used IntelliJ IDEA, you will need to configure the Java SDK and/or Groovy SDK.
-Even though you have already installed them on your system, it is like that IntelliJ IDEA cannot find them and that you'll have to set them up.
+If this is the first time that you have used IntelliJ IDEA, you will need to configure IntelliJ IDEA to use the Java SDK and/or Groovy SDK installed on your system.

-In this case, please follow the steps below.
 Note that this is only required if you want to develop Groovy using IntelliJ IDEA.
 Running Groovy scripts using the command-line does not require following these steps.

 First, you need to setup the Java SDK.

 1. Click `File`, then select `Project Structure`.

-2. Click on the `+` sign, and select `SDK` as shown in the screenshot below:
+2. Click on the `+` sign, and select `JDK` as shown in the screenshot below:

 ![Add Java SDK]
 (screenshots/1-add-java-sdk.png)